Mrrvm/os_lusiadas_2/content/grounds.md

 ## End notes

  [[Os Lusíadas]] is a ruin of the past that has served and continuous to serve as a means to create a violent world.
-In its rewriting there is the possibility to betray its legacy, to reinvent it and its role in Portuguese culture, to leave behind a different narrative for the future,[^worlding] that can work as tool to return "colonial pain and trauma to its thinkers".[^joacine] I see the project as an open incubator - a library - where new relations could be crafted from, a fertile ruin.
+In its rewriting there is the possibility to betray its legacy, to reinvent it and its role in Portuguese culture, to leave behind a different narrative for the future[^worlding] that can work as tool to return "colonial pain and trauma to its thinkers".[^joacine] I see the project as an open incubator - a library - where new relations could be crafted from, a fertile ruin.

 [^found-bodies]: [[Núcleo Museológico Rota da Escravatura#^found-enslaved-bodies]]